MjelleLab/sMETASeq---galaxy/README.md

 # sMETASeq
-This tutorial shows how to run sMETASeq using Galaxy (https://usegalaxy.org/)
+This tutorial shows how to run sMETASeq using Galaxy(1) (https://usegalaxy.org/)

 ## Purpose :